Ole Nydahl: Lama and lay siddhi-yogi

 Nydahl's "self-identification and legitimization as a Western Karma bKa' brgyud lay teacher" is an important part of a "continual hagiographical tradition he and his inner circle are writing and rewriting".
 These hagiographies contribute to the cohesion of the Diamond Way, and "this claim of normative transmission is emphasized in almost every public lecture given by Nydahl himself."
 According to Scherer, Nydahl presents himself as a lay-siddhi yogi, with a "polarizing style".
 The yogi-lay element is presented by Nydahl as a legitimization of his position as a teacher within the Karma Kagyu, and "addresses Nydahl's unconventional spiritual formation and education outside the prescribed curriculum of three-year retreats."
 (Note: Nydahl's story of his conversion to Buddhism and his stay in the Himalayas is often presented as his "three years in the Himalayas," and his "'three years of training' is narratively often constructed such that it invites the comparison (or even implicit identification) with the traditional three-year retreats," though the time he spent there was shorter.

 Jamgon Kongtrul (1813-1899), who established the three year retreat program on the basis of the Kalachakra Tantra and earlier models, explained that the purpose of the retreat is to use a solitary environment for spiritual development and does not suffice to produce graduates who would act as lamas; those who wish to do so must fulfill additional requirements.
 The Dalai Lama notes that "Nowadays the title lama is used in a variety of ways - in some cases it indicates a Dharma teacher, in others it indicates someone who has completed a three-year retreat.)

-Scherer further notes that Nydahls' unconventional role as a siddhi-yogi, and his presentation of Mahamudra-teachings outside "the gradual Tantric trajectory", has historical precedents in the crazy yogis who established Tibetan Buddhism.
+Scherer further notes that Nydahl's unconventional role as a siddhi-yogi, and his presentation of Mahamudra-teachings outside "the gradual Tantric trajectory", has historical precedents in the crazy yogis who established Tibetan Buddhism.
 These precedents are relevant in understanding Nydahl's role as a yogic/lay teacher.
 (Note: Scherer: "Lay practitioners, both patrons and tantric adepts, played a decisive role in the process of assimilation that formed Tibetan Buddhism(s).
 In the same way, lay people are now playing a key role during the westernization of Tibetan Buddhism(s).
 The Mahāsiddha / crazy yogi heritage and the medieval Tibetan doctrinal debate about teaching the Great Seal outside of the Tantra prove to be highly relevant historical precedents in the interpretation of unconventional modern/contemporary yogic/lay teachers such as the late Chogyam Trungpa and Ole Nydahl.")
 Lama Ole's first teacher, Lopon Tsechu Rinpoche, interpreted Nydahl's activity within the context of the Mahāsiddha tradition and the yogi/accomplisher way, stating, "Almost all of the 84 Mahasiddhas followed the lay way, only a few of them were monks and nuns.
 Nowadays, the lay way is natural and beneficial for many people."